Everyone has let their fitness slip after being in and out of lockdowns… The only question is by how much?

 Well, there’s only one way to find out and that’s through some fun fitness challenges.
 To test your endurance, strength, and cardio, we want challenges that are simple to set up, difficult, and measurable.

 Benching your bodyweight

-The bench has always been a standard test of strength and since it’s not the easiest to substitute outside of the gym, it might be the first exercise a lot of us will do when we get back.
+The bench has always been a standard test of strength and since it’s not the easiest to substitute outside of the gym, and now we’re reunited with the bench, there’s no better time to try it.

 According to general strength standards, benching your bodyweight could put you at novice-intermediate level of strength depending upon your bodyweight.